GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

       <td style="vertical-align: top;">Per the <a
 href="https://github.com/GoogleChrome/first-party-sets/blob/main/FPS-Submission_Guidelines.md)">submission
-guides</a>, anyone can submit a PR on GitHub to edit the first_party_sets.JSON file.
-However, if the PR is approved (passes technical validations, etc.), it will be manually merged in batches to the canonical FPS list once per week (Tuesdays at 12pm Eastern Time) by Google.<br>
+guides</a>, anyone can submit a PR on GitHub to edit the
+<code>first_party_sets.JSON</code> file.
+However, if the PR is approved (passes
+technical validations, and so forth), it will be manually merged in batches to the canonical FPS list once per week (Tuesdays at 12pm Eastern Time) by Google.<br>
 <br>
-If a bad actor tries to modify a set they don't own, it shouldn't be a problem since they won't be able to modify the .well-known files and therefore the validations will fail.</td>
+If a bad actor tries to modify a set they don't own, it shouldn't be a problem since they won't be able to modify the <code>.well-known</code> files and therefore the validations will fail.</td>
     </tr>
     <tr>